-The idea behind a service level agreement (SLA) is for an organization to set out the minimum performance levels which they will deliver.
+A Service Level Agreement (SLA) is where an organization sets out the minimum performance levels which they will deliver.
 These agreements are often used in IT services, software as a service (SaaS), and other similar businesses where it is essential for both parties to know what is expected from each party.

-With that said, this article aims to discuss what a SaaS Service Level Agreement (SLA) is, why you need one, what to include in one, and how you can use them to create better customer relationships.
+This article aims to discuss what a SaaS Service Level Agreement is, why you need one, what to include in one, and how you can use them to create better customer relationships.

 We'll also provide examples and a template you can use when you're ready to create your own.

 - 1. What's a Service Level Agreement?

 - 1.1.
 Is a Service Level Agreement the Same as a Terms and Conditions Agreement?